Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Related Work

 {\bf Domain generalization based methods} leverage data from source domains to train/formulate models/templates that are directly applied in the target domain.
 For example, transfer template CCA (tt-CCA) \cite{tt-CCA} averages the data from source domains to form template signals for each character.
 Along with the correlation coefficient calculated as in the Standard-CCA method, tt-CCA calculates two additional correlation coefficients using the formed template signals and predicts the spelled character based on the combination of these three.
 The tt-CCA method's accuracy and ITR performances are superior to the Standard-CCA method \cite{tt-CCA}.
-Another domain generalization based method, combined-CCA (C3A) \cite{comb-tCCA}, predicts the spelled character in a way similar to tt-CCA, but the calculation of the correlation coefficients differs.
+Another domain generalization based method, combined-CCA (C3A) \cite{comb-tCCA}, predicts the spelled character in a manner similar to tt-CCA, but with a different calculation of the correlation coefficients.
 In \cite{our_ensemble}, the DNN architecture of \cite{ournetwork} is first trained for each source domain.
-The resulting ensemble of DNNs is then transferred to the target domain, and the most $k$ representative source domains' DNNs are used for spelled character prediction.
-It is reported that their ensemble of DNNs is the highest performing among such domain generalization based methods \cite{our_ensemble}.
-This category of methods is certainly practical as they do not require any labeled data from the target domain.
+The resulting ensemble of DNNs is then transferred to the target domain, where the most representative DNNs from the top $k$ source domains are used for character prediction. {At the time of publication, this ensemble approach achieved the highest performance among domain generalization-based methods \cite{our_ensemble}.
+More recently, CCA-Net \cite{cca_net}, a method that combines tt-CCA \cite{tt-CCA} with the approach from \cite{osssvep}, has been proposed and demonstrates a slight performance improvement over the ensemble of DNNs.} This category of methods is certainly practical as they do not require any labeled data from the target domain.
 However, since they do not make any sort of adaptation to the target domain, their performances are not as satisfying as the group of user-dependent or the category of domain adaptation (but generally better than the category of completely training-free).
 Also note that the domain adaptation based methods are usually built on top of the methods from this category, as explained next.
 Thus, developing domain generalization based methods are equally important as developing domain adaptation based ones.